projg2/python-guide/depend.rst

         sha3? ( $(python_gen_cond_dep '
             dev-python/pysha3[${PYTHON_USEDEP}]' python{2_7,3_5} pypy) )"

-This can be simplified by using ``-2`` that is shorthand for all implementations compatible with Python 2.  ``-3`` is shorthand for all variants of Python 3.
-Both of them can be combined with verbatim implementation names.
+In EAPIs prior to 8, the above could be simplified using ``-2`` that is shorthand for all implementations compatible with Python 2, and ``-3`` being a shorthand for all variants of Python 3.
+As of EAPI 8, both are banned since only Python 3 is supported.

 .. code-block::